 The next step of the procedure entails the opening of a bank account on your company’s behalf under incorporation.

 Then at least 20% of the capital must be deposited in the bank account for the procedure to conclude.

-Finally, registration of license must be issued by the Ministry of Economy (MOE).
+Finally, registration of the license must be issued by the Ministry of Economy (MOE).